 For security reasons and to protect the transmission of confidential content, this site offers an SSL or.
 TLS encryption.
 With most browsers, you can recognize an encrypted connection by the fact that the address line of the browser changes from “http: //” to “https: //” and by the lock symbol in your browser line.
 If the SSL or TLS encryption is activated and correctly implemented by your software, the data that you transmit to us cannot be read by third parties.

-Our website does not set any cookies.
+Our website does not process any personal data.

 • geolocation details